junobuild/docs/docs/miscellaneous/workarounds.md

 # Workarounds

 This page is dedicated to helping you make the most of Juno features, even when some functionalities are not yet fully supported out of the box.
-Below, you'll find practical workarounds and guidance for processes which in the future will be resolved by features planned in the [roadmap](../white-paper/roadmap.mdx).
+Below, you'll find practical workarounds and guidance for processes which in the future will be resolved by new features.

 ---